Renault Scenic E-Tech Review & Prices

 170hp / 220hp

-It’s a bit more hit and miss inside.
-The overall design is simple but smart and there are some nice colours and materials for the upholstery, while the infotainment system is slick and easy to use.
+The interior isn’t as immediately striking as the exterior, but it has a simple but smart appearance and there are some nice colours and materials for the upholstery, while the infotainment system is slick and easy to use.
 However, there are plenty of cheap materials to be found.

-Fortunately this is made up for with practicality, because there’s loads of storage in the cabin, plenty of adjustability in the front seats and steering wheel, and huge space in the back that also makes it good for a child seat.
+Fortunately this is made up for with practicality, because there’s loads of storage in the cabin, plenty of adjustability in the front seats and steering wheel, and a huge amount of space in the back that also makes it good for a child seat.

-The boot is a pretty good size too, at 545 litres, though that does make it a bit smaller than the Skoda Enyaq and much smaller than the Tesla Model Y. There’s no front boot like you get in the Tesla and Kia EV6.
+The boot is a good size too – at 545 litres it’s bigger than most alternatives, though that does make it a bit smaller than the Skoda Enyaq.
+There’s no front boot like you get in the Hyundai Ioniq 5, either.

-There are two battery and motor combinations, with the cheapest entry level version offering a respectable range of 260 miles, while the larger (more expensive) battery can go up to 379 miles between charges, according to official figures.
-(Though we couldn’t manage that much in our testing.)
+There are two battery and motor combinations, with the entry level version offering a respectable range of 260 miles, while the larger (more expensive) battery can go up to 379 miles between charges, according to official figures – that makes it one of the longest-range electric cars on sale.

 If you like what you’ve read, find out how much you could save with Carwow’s Renault Scenic E-Tech deals.
-You can also browse used Renaults from our network of trusted dealers.
+You can also browse used Scenic E-Techs as well as other used Renaults from our network of trusted dealers.
 And if you want to sell your car online, Carwow can help with that, too.

 How much is the Renault Scenic E-Tech?